ddrmv/ddrmv/README.md

 I'm an avid learner and hard-working junior software engineer with experience in Python, Ruby, JavaScript, TypeScript.
 A Makers Software Engineering Bootcamp graduate, with a degree in Computing, and a passion for high-quality code.
 Led by desire to learn and solve problems, aiming to write robust, maintainable, testable, high-quality software.

-- Familiar with Data Structures and Algorithms, some experience with C and C++, ML model training
+- Familiar with Data Structures and Algorithms, some experience with Kotlin, C, C++, ML model training
-- Just finished and published a Firefox addon
+- Just published a Firefox addon
+- Working on an [**Android app**](https://github.com/ddrmv/kegel-foss) to be published on Google Play
-- Currently learning React and React Native to build an Android app
+- Currently using Kotlin, learning Docker, React, React Native

 ## Languages and Tools